-- On Rangeeli Holi, people dress up in white and come out on the streets to play with colours – both gulaal (dry colour powder) and also with pichakaree (used to spray coloured water).
-Some also use colour filled balloons to increase the fun of the celebrations.
+- On Rangeeli Holi, people dress up in white and come out on the streets to play with colors – both Gulaal (dry color powder) and also with pichakaree (used to spray colored water).
+Some also use color filled balloons to increase the fun of the celebrations.

 - In Mathura and Vrindavan, there is an unusual ceremony that is performed called Matka ceremony.
 In this, a big earthen pot of buttermilk is tied at an unreachable height and then boys form a human pyramid to reach up to the pot and break it.